freedev/vagrant-tomee/README.md

 ### Provisioning

 The provisioning process is based on Chef.
+It depends on the following cookbooks:

 - tomee
 - openssl